• Skip to primary navigation

 Hydration

 Hydration is the ratio of water to flour.
 The reason this is important is to make sure your dough is not too dry or too wet for the type of pizza you want.
-We go into more detail on hydration in our pizza dough article.
-But the same applies to gluten free pizza dough.
+The same applies to gluten free pizza dough.

-We find a 70% hydration level is perfect for gluten free flour to keep the dough wet but not too sticky you can’t work with it.
+We find an 80% hydration level is perfect for gluten free flour to keep the dough wet but not too sticky you can’t work with it.
 The warm water also helps to get the yeast activated to add those precious air bubbles into your dough through the fermentation process.

 Fermentation